-In this Module, we will examine demand as well as supply side competition.
-The goal of the Module is to understand the importance of analyzing competition in crafting a marketing strategy.
+• In this Session, we will use a very current/recent Netflix Case written specifically for this session to examine demand as well as supply side competition (among other aspects of marketing strategy).
+The goal of the Session is to understand the importance of analyzing competition in crafting a marketing strategy.